OpenLineage/docs/docs/integrations/airflow/older.md

 ---
 sidebar_position: 4
-title: Using OpenLineage with older versions of Airflow
+title: Using OpenLineage with Older Versions of Airflow
 ---

 For Airflow 2.3+ OpenLineage integration automatically registers itself.
 Nothing else is required besides specifying where OpenLineage events should end up.
 However, some additional configuration is required for older OpenLineage versions.